D-Kay6/Infuse-TS/docs/classes/Container.md

 [`Identifier`](../type-aliases/Identifier.md)\<`Type`\>

-The name or component of the item to resolve.
+The identifier of the item to resolve.

 ##### Returns